Construction of One World Trade Center: 2008

 On May 17, 2008, the tower's steel reached street level when new sections were bolted to two of the twenty-four jumbo steel columns marking the building's footprint.
 The new column sections brought the height of the structure up to 15 ft above street level.
 In June, the chamfered steel skeleton of the tower's concrete base had begun to take shape.
 By the end of the month, the concrete had been poured for the floor of the tower's basement level B3.
-In his June 30, 2008 World Trade Center Rebuilding Assessment to New York Governor David Paterson, Port Authority executive director Christopher O. Ward noted that roughly 90 percent of the construction contracts had been bid.
+In his June 30, 2008 World Trade Center Rebuilding Assessment to the then New York Governor David Paterson, Port Authority executive director Christopher O. Ward noted that roughly 90 percent of the construction contracts had been bid.

 By August, 1 WTC had reached 25 ft above street level.
 During its September 16 meeting, the Port Authority board approved contracts for security and building management systems, and 95% of the contracts needed to complete the tower had been signed.
 The $20 million security contract includes sophisticated video analysis in which computers would alert security personnel to abnormal situations automatically.
 On October 10, Collavino Construction poured an additional 520 cuyd of concrete for the tower's concrete core, raising it to just above street level.